Octav Grigorescu: The seventies - after the Biennale

 Disillusionment with the art practices he was exposed to is soon replaced by losing his job at the art institute, where he was demoted to a pay by the hour status, a condition that even though he later overcame delayed his promotion to full professorship.
-Due to his passing away at 53, it never happened.
+Due to his death at 53, it never happened.
 In some other sense, he had time to work and the few next years had the consolation of a certain calm of family life.
 Gradually he re-integrates in the artistic community and tends to work in many directions: etching, drawing, watercolor, book illustration; painting and of course teaching, where he gets attracted by technical explorations, e.g. preparing compounds, foundations and canvasses from scratch using ancient trade books.
 The paintings become much larger than before, he talks about the dream of painting alfresco vast surfaces in the outdoors.
 This never happens but he experiments a lot, to the point that he feared occasionally that his works may be vulnerable in time.

 Marking the signal of retrenchment to a rigid form of socialism, 1973 brings also a term to the artist's hope that the liberalization seen after 1965 will lead to an end of the regime.
 The only difference is that a brutal ideology is now serving a personal dictatorship.
 The major earthquake of 1977 (March 4) moves the political climate another notch to the extreme.
 The eighties were also a cultural agony, to say the least.
 It is not that his career was not moving forward; in 1980 he is representing Romania in the National Pavilion at the Venice Biennale, for the second time.
 In a relaxation with the Italian government, it is deemed acceptable by the authorities that he accepts the Order of Cavaliere della Repubblica Italiana, which was an appreciated honor, but somehow came as a belated consolation for his older adventures.
 It must be said that on his death bed he took with him to the hospital a thick book of short stories by Alberto Moravia, in a testament to his deeply felt affinity with that experience.